RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/romans.md

 title: "St. Ignatius Of Antioch: The Epistle to the Romans"
 slug: romans
 author: St. Ignatius Of Antioch
-shortname: The Epistle to the Romans
+shortname: Epistle to the Romans
 layout: single
 weight: 4
 sitemap: